sRubyy/build-up/README.md

 ### Install Robot Framework and Selenium Library (Required)

 1. The Robot framework is built on Python.
 So, ensure you have Python installed on your machine.
-Try opening the command line and execute the command `python3 --version`.
+Try opening the command line and execute the command `python3 --version` or `pip3 --version`.
 2. If you cannot see the Python version, install [Python](https://www.python.org/downloads/).
 3. Then install Robot framework and Selenium library using this command in the command line `pip3 install robotframework robotframework-seleniumlibrary`.